What Is Complera?

 Generic Names: Emtricitabine/Rilpivirine/Tenofovir Disoproxil Fumarate (FTC/RPV/TDF)

 Complera is a combination drug used to reduce the levels of the HIV virus in the bloodstream and improve the functioning of the immune system.
-Instead of taking three pills per day, a patient needs to take only one.
+Complera includes three drugs in one tablet.
+This helps to simplify treatment in appropriate patients.
 The drug is commonly prescribed for people who have never taken an HIV medication before.
-To take Complera, the patient’s viral load must be less than 100,000 copies/mL.
+It’s also given to some patients who have been previously and successfully treated for at least six months, with no history of treatment failure.
+To take Complera, the patient’s viral load must be less than 100,000 copies per milliliter (mL).

 Read the FDA description of Complera.